 “The main thing Mark has to understand is to have a game plan when he goes up to bat,” Cardinals hitting coach Chris Chambliss told The Sporting News.
 “Sometimes you go up there and you’re not really watching what the pitcher is doing to you, or what to look for.
 But he may be catching on.”

 Said Whiten: “The mental part of the game I’ve got to work on.
 The physical part is all here.
 I think I have the swing.
 But if you don’t have the mental approach to this game, you’re lost.”

 Signed by the Blue Jays after being selected in the fifth round of the 1986 draft, Whiten was traded by Toronto to the Indians in June 1991 and then dealt by Cleveland to the Cardinals on March 31, 1993, for pitcher Mark Clark and minor-league shortstop Juan Andujar.

-In the fall of 1992, Whiten was taught how to hit home runs by Charlie Manuel, then a Cleveland minor-league instructor and now manager of the Phillies.
+In the fall of 1992, Whiten was taught how to hit home runs by Charlie Manuel, then a Cleveland minor-league instructor and later manager of the Phillies.

-Whiten had 18 homers for the ’93 Cardinals entering the Sept.
-7 doubleheader at Cincinnati, but he hadn’t hit one in nearly a month (Aug.
-11 against Blas Minor of the Pirates) and he hadn’t had any multi-homer games for St. Louis.
+Whiten had 18 homers for the 1993 Cardinals entering the Sept.
+7 doubleheader at Cincinnati, but he hadn’t hit one in nearly a month and he hadn’t had any multi-homer games for St. Louis.

 (My wife and I attended the game.
 Disgusted by the Cardinals’ failure to protect a 13-9 eighth-inning lead, I decided, against my wife’s advice, to forgo any further agony and skip the second game.
 I still regret missing the chance to witness the only four-homer game in Cardinals history.)